hoteljuliet/SPEL/README.md

 # SPEL
-A DSL/EL design for stream processing
+A DSL/EL designed for json transforms, configurable business logic, and appropriate for stream processing

 ## Design rules:
 - when dealing with lists, allow partial success but track each success/failure individually, otherwise its one success/fauilure